willghatch/emacs-composiphrase-demo/README.md

 And since my mode line looks terrible without my theme...
 Well there you go.
 You're welcome or I'm sorry, depending on how you feel about my visual aesthetic choices.

-## Install and run the demo

-### Install

-- install emacs, however you get it.
-The Treesitter components need Emacs version 29, but probably everything else works with version 28, or even several versions lower probably.
-- clone this repository: `git clone https://github.com/willghatch/emacs-composiphrase-demo`
-- Enter the directory: `cd emacs-composiphrase-demo`
-- Read the install script: `cat install.el`
-  It installs some emacs packages in a sub directory.
-  I could instead have the init file install things on first run, but then startup is slow always.
-  I like a fast emacs startup.
-  Even if I do use the server and client setup sometimes to make it even faster.
-- Run the install script: `emacs -q -batch -l install.el`

-### Run

-- `emacs -q -l $COMPOSIPHRASE_DEMO_DIR/demo-init.el $FILE_TO_EDIT`
-- Maybe put that in an alias definition, and try using it for a day for your text editing.

 ## The end